aloria/aloria.github.io/_posts/2020-11-30-stroganoff.markdown

 * Other things you can do:
   * Try having this on rice.
 It's good.
   * Add some spices other than garlic - try chipotle powder or summat.
   * Throw in some peas when you add the mushroom soup.
 Or chopped up carrots.
 Or both.
+Or be lazy and use a jar of the stuff.
   * Try it with ground chicken or turkey or pork.
+Use e.g. quorn mince if you're vegetarian.
   * Throw in some spinach with the beef when it's almost done browning.
 Or chopped mushrooms.
 Let those cook down with it.<br/>
 <br/>
 ![noodle]({{ site.baseurl }}/assets/images/noodles.gif "noodle")